-The level of funding and other aspects of these initiatives have become subjects of debate.
-Other issues include the eligibility of African countries to participate in the Administration's proposed Millennium Challenge Account, and U.S. support for the New Partnership for Africa's Development, an African initiative linking increased aid with policy reform.
+The overall level of funding for aid to Africa remains a continuing subject of debate.
+Other issues include the eligibility of African countries for aid through the Millennium Challenge Account, and U.S. support for the New Partnership for Africa's Development, an African initiative linking increased aid with policy reform.